Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ### Experimenting Single TCP Reno Session
 Now let's get to the fun part.
 Let's start with a simple topology of two hosts (H1, H2) connected by two routers(R1, R2).
 Router `R1` has a small buffer of 100packets using FIFO queuing discipline.
-The link between two routers is not a bottleneck link.
 We will run a single TCP Reno session from host `H1` to `H2` for 200sec and observe the behavior on `R1` and the host.

 ![Single Reno Session](/images/post13/single_host.png "Single Reno Session")

-Stats are collected at every 200ms from `ss` and `tc` which should provide us a good approximation.
-Link utilization is calculated by aggregating all the bytes transferred within a second and then converting to Mbps.
-Below is the results of the output, and we can see in the top three plots: R1 Link Utilization, R1 Output Queue, Packet Drops at R1, and the bottom two shows `cwnd`,`ssthresh` and `RTT` observed.
+We collect stats at every 200ms from `ss` and `tc`, which should provide a good approximation.
+Link utilization is calculated by aggregating all the bytes transferred within a second and then converting them to Mbps.
+Below is the results of the output, and we can see in the top three plots: R1 Link Utilization, R1 Output Queue, Packet Drops at R1, and the bottom two shows `cwnd`,`ssthresh`, and `RTT` observed.

 ![Single Reno Output](/images/post13/single_reno_output.png "Single Reno Output")